peterhudec/foundation-sphinx-theme/README.rst

 		'google_plus_id': '117034840853387702598',

-		# Fork me on GitHub ribbon will be displayed if both "github_id" and "github_ribbon_image" are set:
+		# Fork me on GitHub ribbon will be displayed if "github_user", "github_repo" and "github_ribbon_image" are set:
 		# https://github.com/blog/273-github-ribbons
 		# Ribbons are hidden on small screens!

-		# Path to your GitHub project.
+		# Your GitHub ID.
-		'github_id': 'peterhudec/foundation-sphinx-theme',
+		'github_user': 'foundation-sphinx-theme',

+		# The repository slug.
+		'github_repo': 'foundation-sphinx-theme',

 		# Path to the ribbon image relative to the "_static" directory.
 		'github_ribbon_image': 'my-github-ribbon.png',